tableau/hyper-db/website/docs/sql/external/formats.md

 - Schema changes like added, dropped and renamed columns are supported

 :::note
-Hypers support for the Iceberg format is still in an early state and should be considered experimental.
+Hyper's support for the Iceberg format is still in an early state and should be considered experimental.
 We recommend to not use it in production workloads yet.
 :::